Tutorial: Reduced Order Model with Graph Neural Networks¶

 $$ \begin{cases} -\frac{1}{10}\Delta u = 1, &\Omega(\boldsymbol{\mu}),\\ u = 0, &\partial \Omega(\boldsymbol{\mu}). \end{cases} $$

-In this equation, $\Omega(\boldsymbol{\mu}) = [0, 1]\times[0,1] \setminus [\mu_1, \mu_2]\times[\mu_1+0.3, \mu_2+0.3]$ represents the spatial domain characterized by a parametrized hole defined via $\boldsymbol{\mu} = (\mu_1, \mu_2) \in \mathbb{P} = [0.1, 0.6]\times[0.1, 0.6]$.
-Thus, the geometrical parameters define the left bottom corner of a square obstacle of dimension $0.3$.
-The problem is coupled with homogenous Dirichlet conditions on both internal and external boundaries.
-In this setting, $u(\mathbf{x}, \boldsymbol{\mu})\in \mathbb{R}$ is the value of the function $u$ at each point in space for a specific parameter $\boldsymbol{\mu}$.
+Here, $\Omega(\boldsymbol{\mu}) = [0, 1]\times[0,1] \setminus [\mu_1, \mu_2]\times[\mu_1+0.3, \mu_2+0.3]$ represents the spatial domain characterized by a parametrized hole defined via $\boldsymbol{\mu} = (\mu_1, \mu_2) \in \mathbb{P} = [0.1, 0.6]\times[0.1, 0.6]$.
+The two parameters specify the lower-left corner of a square hole with side length $0.3$.
+Homogeneous Dirichlet boundary conditions are imposed on both the outer boundary and the boundary of the hole.

 # === load the data ===